-8) Click OK to set the tab.
+- 8) When each of those options is selected, click Set.
+The new tab stop will appear in the list. - 9) Click OK to set the tab.
 Your list will appear like the example below.

+Department Managers

 Manager Name Department

 Jerry Andrews Marketing

 Ivan Wilson IT Support

 Candice Sheppard Advertising

 Tim Owens Accounts

-Sandy Turner
+Sandy Turner Human Resources

-9) Save and close the document.
+10) Save and close the document.